 “Their proportions aren’t quite up to your standards, I know,” he said.
-“But, many are quite attractive.”
+“But many are quite attractive.”

 Blushweaver shivered.
 “Please.
-Why would you want to know about that?
-I mean, what if you were a murderer or a rapist.
+Why would you want to know about your normal life?
+I mean, what if you were a murderer or a rapist?
 What if you were a bad dresser?”

 He snorted at the twinkle in her eye.
-“You act so shallow,” he said.
-“But I see the curiosity.
+“You act so shallow.
+But I see the curiosity.
 You should try some of these things.
-Find out a little of what you were good at doing.”
+Discover what you were good at, and let it tell you a little of who you were.”

 “Hum,” she said, smiling and siding up to him.
 He paused as she ran her finger down the front of his chest.
 “Well, if you’re trying new things today, maybe there’s something else you ought to think about. . . .”

-“Don’t try and change the subject, my dear,” he replied.
+“Don’t try and change the subject, my dear.”

 “I’m not,” she said.
 “But, how will you know who you were if you don’t try?
 It would be an. . .experiment.”